From Exploration to Mastery: Enabling LLMs to Master Tools via Self-Driven Interactions: Experiments

 \textbf{Does the modified tool documentation improve the performance of tool retrieval?} In real-world scenarios, there are often numerous tools, making it impractical to input the descriptions of all tools into LLMs~\citep{qu2024colt}.
 Therefore, effective tool retrieval is crucial for downstream tool learning.
 In this analysis, we evaluate whether the modified tool documentation not only enhances the ability of LLMs to use tools effectively but also improves the effectiveness of tool retrieval.
 The results presented in Table~\ref{tab:retrieval_analysis} indicate that the revised documentation enhances the performance of tool retrieval methods, including the sparse retrieval method BM25~\citep{robertson2009probabilistic} and the dense retrieval method Contriever~\citep{izacard2021unsupervised}.
 This demonstrates that the modifications not only improve the readability of the documentation but also enhance its semantic quality, thereby improving the different stages of the whole pipeline for tool learning.

 \textbf{Does the tool documentation modified by \ourmodel also improve human comprehension?} In the previous experiments, we have demonstrated that tool documentation modified by \ourmodel can help LLMs better understand and utilize external tools.
 Next, we aim to verify whether this improvement extends to human understanding of the tools as well.
-Specifically, we conduct a human evaluation, inviting three well-educated doctor students to evaluate the raw tool documentation and the documentation modified by \ourmodel based on three criteria: \textbf{completeness}: whether the documentation is comprehensive, \textbf{conciseness}: whether it is clear and concise, \textbf{accuracy}: whether it reflects the tool's functionality accurately.
+Specifically, we conduct a human evaluation, inviting three well-educated doctor students to evaluate the raw tool documentation and the documentation modified by \ourmodel based on three criteria: \textbf{completeness}: which documentation is more comprehensive, \textbf{conciseness}: which documentation is clearer and more concise, \textbf{accuracy}: which documentation reflects the tool's functionality more accurately~(details are presented in Appendix~\ref{app:human}).
 We randomly sampled 50 cases from RestBench and ToolBench for this evaluation.

 The results, as shown in Table~\ref{tab:quality_evaluation}, indicate that the tool documentation modified by \ourmodel demonstrates significant improvements, particularly in terms of completeness and accuracy~(some cases are presented in Appendix~\ref{app:case}).
 This can be attributed to the fact that \ourmodel incorporates feedback from LLMs based on their tool usage experience, which provides execution results during the revision process, ensuring better alignment between the documentation and the actual tool behavior.
 Moreover, our design of a tool-adaptive termination mechanism effectively prevents unnecessary redundancy, leading to more concise documentation.
 Additionally, the results suggest that ToolBench tools have significantly lower documentation quality than those in the RestBench dataset, as the readability of ToolBench tools exhibited a more substantial improvement after modification by \ourmodel.
 This further highlights the necessity of revising the existing tool documentation.